morfien101/chef-waiter/README.md

 Maintenance mode has no effect to **on demand** runs.

-This will allow you to control the runs but also to stop uncontrolled runs from occuring while you are doing deployments.
+This will allow you to control the runs but also to stop uncontrolled runs from occurring while you are doing deployments.

 ## Locking the chef waiter

 Chef waiter has a lock out mode in it.
 This allows you to request that a server not run chef `on demand` or `periodically`.

 This is useful for servers that are in production that you wish to protect from accidental changes.

-Use `/chef/lock` for checkting the status of the lock.
+Use `/chef/lock` for checking the status of the lock.

-`/chef/lock/set` and `/chef/lock/remove` will enable and disable the lock respectivly.
+`/chef/lock/set` and `/chef/lock/remove` will enable and disable the lock respectively.

 ## Chef service replacement